-There's a number of reasons why children play with fire including natural curiosity and attention seeking.
+There are several reasons why children play with fire, including natural curiosity and attention seeking.

 - major injuries

 Unfortunately, some parents do not recognise the symptoms or the reasons for their child's unhealthy interest.

 - an unusual fascination with fires

 - unexplainable fires in your home